rafnarnason/brietartun11/index.md

 Smart home features, including Alexa-enabled lighting, enhance the convenience and ambiance of the apartment, making it an ideal choice for both business and leisure stays.

+## Request a quote
+Send me a line describing who you are and how long you need - minimum 1 month @rafnarnason

 ![Building](cover.jpeg)
 ![Entrance](entrance.jpeg)